syslogg/hr-style/README.md

 # H.R Style
-Framework developed for various applications based on material design using LESS.
+The HR Style was developed focusing on agile development and beautiful design based on material design always look for extensibility, perfomance and ease.
+Designed using mobile-first for best experience in various devices.
 # Installation
 - To-do